nazzak/DataOpsDemo/README.md

 ## Collect your twitter timeline every hour with Cloud Composer

-## ETL with Dataproc, Dataflow and BigQuery
+## ETL with Dataproc, Dataflown, Cloud Storage and BigQuery

+## Automatic CI / CD with Cloud Build and Stackdriver